• Link to Facebook

 (part two)

 We are continuing our series on how voice assistive technology can ease the psychological impact of speech loss.
-Our previous article discussed how speech generating devices equipped with augmentative and alternative communication (AAC) capabilities and various input methods such as touch, sip and puff, eye gaze and head tracking can help individual with quadriplegias and individuals with progressive, debilitating diseases such as amyotrophic lateral sclerosis (ALS) project a voice.
+Our previous article discussed how speech generating devices equipped with augmentative and alternative communication (AAC) capabilities and various input methods such as touch, sip and puff, eye gaze and head tracking can help quadriplegics and individuals with progressive, debilitating diseases such as amyotrophic lateral sclerosis (ALS) project a voice.
 This article will discuss voice assistive technology and voice/message banking.

 Voice/message banking allows individuals to “bank” their own voice, unique sayings and expressions.
 This is especially important for ALS communication as the prognosis for individuals with amyotrophic lateral sclerosis is eventual loss of speech.
 If individuals with ALS begin voice banking in the early stages of the disease, they will be able to communicate using their own voice, unique sayings and expressions via a speech generating device.
 In a nutshell, voice assistive technology that uses voice/message banking allows a person to communicate using their own voice and normal tones and expressions.